seriyps/xhttpc/README.md

 Simple tiny core - all the additional functionality splitted to middleware modules.
 No extra processes and message passing.
-Not a http client, but http client wrapper - built on top of lhttpc HTTP client, support for other HTTP clients (httpc, hackney etc) can be added easily.
+Not a http client, but http client wrapper - built on top of lhttpc HTTP client, support for other HTTP clients (httpc, hackney, ibrowse etc) can be added easily.
 Batteries included - see below.

 Inspired mostly by python's [urllib2](http://docs.python.org/2/library/urllib2.html).